Does Jehovah require an Organization?

 Watchtower leaders constantly promote that following them as the earthly leaders of Jehovah's Organization equates to following Jehovah.
 This concept becomes so ingrained that followers cannot distinguish the difference between leaving the relgion and leaving Jehovah.

 Watchtower describes itself as Jehovah's "wife" and "earthly instrument".

 "However, what we see exemplified in God's woman, his heavenly universal organization, we should look to see in his visible organization.
 Why?
 Because his higher, greater universal organization uses it as her earthly instrument.
 That is why we do see those motherly traits, those traits and acts of a virtuous woman, in the Watchtower Bible School of Gilead and in the Watch Tower Bible & Tract Society, because these profess to represent and serve God's woman.
 We thank God for providing and using them.
 So we stand up respectfully and bless his faithful organization, his queenly "woman" in heaven which makes all these loving provisions for us as children of God."
 Watchtower 1950 Oct 1 p.348 "

-Referring to the Watchtower Society as Jehovah's earthly organization creates an air of divine authority.
+Referring to Watchtower as Jehovah's earthly organization creates an air of divine authority.
 Personification as a motherly woman creates fear of displeasing "her".
-In reality, the Watchtower Society is a standard company with a Charter incorporated in America.
+In reality, Watchtower is a company with a Charter, incorporated in America.
 It is a worldly corporation run by progression of men.
 Like any company, its foremost concern is ultimately growth and financial viability, achieved through book sales and donations.